 Being without a smartphone today is like having one of your hands cut off.
 Many people have come to rely on their phone as a necessary bit of kit to forever take where they go.
 To get the full use of a smartphone you pretty much need to have a mobile data connection.
 Many of us probably already have one, and you have probably heard of the terms ‘3G’ and ‘4G’ to describe your carrier’s network.
 You might even know which one is ‘better’, but what exactly are they, and what does it mean for your data connection?

 They are both mobile data connections, but 3G is an older technology that usually delivers slower speeds.
 4G is a newer technology that has the capacity to deliver faster speeds.

-- 4G can reach speeds of up to 30Mbps, which is faster than most people’s internet connections.
-Speeds like this are up to 10x faster than most 3G networks.
+- 4G can reach speeds of up to 30Mbps – 10 times faster than most 3G connections

-- 4G networks can only be used with newer 4G compatible models.
-Older models may only be compatible with 3G networks.
+- 4G networks can only be used with newer 4G compatible mobile phones.
+Older models may only be compatible with 3G networks

 - It drains more of your battery than 3G does